thompson318/sunflower-tests/README.md

 use uv
 https://docs.astral.sh/uv/guides/projects/

+write uv instructions here

+Aim to cover
+Integration / end to end testing vs unit testing

+next steps: could look at mocking tests to enable us to unit test later steps

 Plan:

+Installation.

+Run main program

+Look at output Discuss how we could test that it is performing as expected.

+Have a look at the test_integration.py file.

 Give them a fibonacci function (simple look up table) (fib_look up) write some unit tests to make sure it works.